moves-rwth/storm-project-starter-cpp/README.md

 Starter project for the C++ API of [Storm](https://www.stormchecker.org).

 ## Getting Started
 Before starting, make sure that Storm is installed.
-If not, see the [documentation](http://www.stormchecker.org/documentation/installation/installation.html) for details on how to install Storm.
+If not, see the [documentation](https://www.stormchecker.org/documentation/obtain-storm/build.html) for details on how to install Storm.
+It is necessary to build Storm from source, i.e. a Homebrew installation will most likely not work.

 First, configure and compile the project.
 Therefore, execute
 ```